CM4all/workshop/doc/index.rst

 * :envvar:`time_created`: The time stamp when this job was created.
 * :envvar:`scheduled_time`: The time when the job will be executed.
   The database server's clock is the authoritative reference.
+* :envvar:`enabled`: If :samp:`FALSE`, this job will not be scheduled until somebody reverts the value to :samp:`TRUE`.
 * :envvar:`priority`: Smaller number means higher priority.
 Default is 0.
 * :envvar:`plan_name`: The name of the plan which is used to execute